 Cape St. Vincente is the western-most point in the Algarve.
 You see awesome limestone cliffs, sculpted into unique structures by the ocean’s waves.
 In 10 years time, this whole place will look totally different with the ocean constantly eroding the limestone.
 Getting too close to the cliff’s edge, I get a serious case of vertigo.
 I’d really avoid being out on the promontory on windy days because a gust could blow you over the edge.
 No joke!
 Oh, and barriers, what barriers?
 The area is not all blocked off so you can hike around on the cliffs as far as your legs or nerves will take you.

 The lighthouse there was built on the ruins of a Franciscan convent in the 1800’s.
 However, a rudimentary lighthouse has been there since the 1500’s!
 Over the years of being destroyed by England’s (Sir) Francis Drake, then rebuilt, left again for ruin, then finally reconstructed, it’s now one of the most important lighthouses and one of the 10th largest in the world.
 They use it now for terrestrial as well as maritime guiding.
 You can see its beacon for 33 miles!
 Wow.
-Definite must see!
+Definite one of the top sights to see on the Algarve.

 This town is just over 30,000 and survives on tourism.
 People come here for the beaches, and the rock formations of the Ponta da Piedade.
 These are the typical, dreamy images of the Algarve you see in a vacation brochure.
 Take a stroll around the walled old town, and tour the Mercado de Escravos museum.
 This is the Slave Market Museum built in 1444.
 It’s surreal and quite interesting.